tshanebuckley/ngs_intro/README.md

 Our main take aways are the following:

-- Containers may be used to launch a service, but for bioinformatics, we will mainly use them to reproducibly run cli commands in pipelines
+- Containers may be used to launch a service, but for bioinformatics, we will mainly use them to reproducibly run cli commands in pipelines.
 - If we want files available in our container, we must mount them when starting/running the container.
 - Same as mounting, we must forward ports to our local machine if we wish to do any networking.
 - Container images can live in registries and be pulled to my computer to run.